n8finch/my-reads/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Track your reading with My Reads!
 A plugin for you to display a virtual bookshelf of your reads.
-Review what you're reading, rate it, mark it as a favorite, and more.
+Review what you're reading, rate, favorite, and more.

 == Description ==